-CRT2004 Introduction Vineyards and Beverage 2 credits (2 lec hrs/wk)
+CRT2004 Introduction Vineyards and Beverage 2 credits (2 lec hrs/wk) Prerequisite(s): Instructor consent

 This course will present an introduction from a culinary perspective to wine and spirits produced by European and American vineyards.
 Students will study wine production, labeling and laws of the beverage industry.
 Emphasis is on developing a knowledge base suitable for assisting customers in choosing the "correct" wine for classical and contemporary cuisine.
 Students will also be exposed to beer making, liqueurs and spirits.